7 Different Types Of Liars And How To Deal With Them

 A lie is “an intentionally false statement” that is stated by a person.
 There are a lot of things involved in this.
 Obviously, there are different kinds of lies people generally tell.
 There is a difference between falsely bragging about playing the piano and claiming to be a messenger of God.
 This is because the person claiming to be godly will cause unnecessary distress to more people when compared to the other case.

 The statement that all liars are the same is not true.
 There are different kinds of lying disorders or personalities.
 For some people, compulsive lying could be a symptom of a personality disorder.
+In scientific terms, it is known as pathological lying or mythomania (2).
 Those who falsely brag about themselves may not be embellishers, but they may be dealing with narcissistic personality disorder or low self-esteem.
 And then, there are pathetic liars, who lie to people to extract a pathos response.

 protip_icon Trivia

-According to a National Geographic report, most people between the ages of 18 and 44 (59%) lie between 1-5 times every day and about 15% lied more than 5 times per day (2).
+According to a National Geographic report, 59% of people between the ages of 18 and 44 lie 1-5 times every day and about 15% lie more than 5 times per day (3).

 When someone lies, it becomes evident as their body language changes.
 There are also other ways you can tell if someone is lying.
 Let us check out what signs to look out for to identify lies.